 Best Practices for AEDs in the Workplace

 AEDs can be beneficial for employees, facility visitors, and workplaces open to the public.
-According to OSHA’s publication on best practices in first aid, all worksites are potential candidates for AEDs because sudden cardiac arrests can happen anywhere and must be addressed in a timely manner.
+According to OSHA's publication on best practices in first aid, all worksites are potential candidates for AEDs because sudden cardiac arrests can happen anywhere and must be addressed promptly.
 In addition to heart attacks, SCAs can be caused by electrocution and asphyxiation, a common hazard when working in a confined space.
-Each workplace should evaluate their needs and decide if an AED is a beneficial addition to the first-aid response plan.
+Each workplace should evaluate its needs and decide if an AED is a beneficial addition to the first-aid response plan.

 OSHA recommends installing AEDs in locations that are conveniently and quickly accessible, areas where many employees are working closely together, near confined spaces, and wherever electric-powered devices are used.
 If an AED device is in a facility, workers must be adequately trained to notify EMS after a sudden cardiac arrest, perform CPR, provide early defibrillation with an AED, and care for the victim until emergency personnel arrives.